briannebyer/UniversityChecklist/Checklist/Readme.md

 Created func to load and save JSON file.
 Initialised use of funcs and data in DataModel struct.

+Added model.save throughout ContentView, tested if it worked.
+It did.
+However, noticed when adding a new course, new courses do not have new tasks.
+Meaning, I had to remove the conditional (requiring at least 1 task) in DetailView, so that you can add tasks to new tasks.

 ##Third (Final) Milestone Video: